Fans of Porsche’s track-focused 911 GT3 can look forward to an updated version of the car coming later this year.

 There will be some minor tweaks inside, too.
 Expect the latest Porsche Communication Management infotainment system complete with 7.0-inch display, smartphone integration and updated navigation with real-time traffic info and Google Earth/Streetview functionality.

 The good news is that Porsche won’t be adding turbocharged power to the GT3, which it has been doing to most of the other models in the 911 family, including the base Carrera.
-The current GT3’s engine is a 3.8-liter flat-six with 475 hp on tap.
+The current GT3’s engine is a 3.8-liter flat-6 with 475 horsepower on tap.